 Today, the Co-op is going strong, buying lambs from dozens of producers and supplying lamb 12 months a year to retailers and some of the best restaurants in our province.
 Along with managing the Brookside Abattoir where the lambs are received and processed, our lamb marketing co-op is still managed by Michael Isenor today.

 The operation is overseen by a Board of Directors, each with many years of lamb production and business experience behind them.
-For the past 33 years, the co-operation and commitment from our Manager, employees, producers and directors has allowed this co-operative to persevere and grow.
+Since 1982, the co-operation and commitment from our manager, employees, producers and directors has allowed this co operative to persevere and grow.

 NorthumberLamb lamb is processed by Brookside Abattoir.